What Are VARs (Value Added Resellers)?

 The primary issue with VARs is quality control.
 Resellers have little to no control over the products they sell.
 Also, some businesses are not transparent about the reselling process.
 The problem creates issues on the back end when consumers don't understand why one location charges more than the manufacturer for a product or when prices vary from seller to seller.
 Some manufacturers counter these issues by offering discounts to VARs, ensuring the resellers can charge a fair market price to consumers.

-Without understanding "What are VARs?" and the standards for resale products, it is challenging for manufacturers to set up agreements.
+Without understanding what VARs are and the standards for resale products, it is challenging for manufacturers to set up agreements.
 Resellers only provide add-ons; they do not deal with the features or quality of various products, which can hurt resellers' and, potentially, manufacturers' reputations.

 WHY DO CUSTOMERS PREFER WORKING WITH VARs?